 It’s these APIs that enable us to create meaningful functionality within the software we write.
 Of course, software components have needed to communicate since the dawn of computing, but what leads us to describe something as an API is the concepts of standardisation, openness and re-use, where the underlying functionality is exposed along with some documentation that allows anyone to come along and use it.

-There’s a continuous effort by standards bodies and browser makers to introduce new APIs to the web that make building sites and apps easier, or bridge the gap between the browser and native software.
-Following the latest progress and adopting new APIs when well-enough supported can make your own life easier, and ensure a modern experience for your users.
+There’s a continuous effort by standards bodies and browser makers to introduce new APIs to the web that make building sites and apps easier, or that bridge the gap between the browser and native software.
+Following the latest progress and adopting new APIs when well supported can make your own life easier, and ensure a modern experience for your users.

 What is a browser API?